 We would generally treat your matter as an amendment where, for example:

 - The matter is a simple error or oversight,

-- We do not dispute your view on the matter, and
+- We do not dispute your view on the matter,

 - You have not provided supporting documentation or written reasons which state fully and in detail why your land tax assessment is incorrect

-- We have previously advised you that we disagree with your view on the matter
+- We have previously advised you that we disagree with your view on the matter,

-- Your written correspondence suggests you intend to formally dispute your land tax assessment, and
+- Your written correspondence suggests you intend to formally dispute your land tax assessment,

 - Your request is made within 60 days of the date of the issue of your assessment

-Pay land tax while awaiting your outcome
+Pay your land tax while waiting for a decision

 You may be able to pay a provisional amount, but you must contact us on 13 21 61 to discuss this.